-This Saxon influence is visible in even the most basic verbs; for instance, “I be” instead of the standard English “I am".
-No, this isn’t a mistake – it actually mirrors how the verb used to be conjugated in Old English.
-Though not so common nowadays, bist, rather than the standard “(you) are", was also a feature of the West Country dialect.
-Any learners of German out there might suddenly be experiencing deja vu – bist is indeed the conjugation of “you are” in German!
+This Saxon influence is visible in even the most basic verbs; for instance, “I be” instead of the standard English “I am.”
+No, this isn’t a mistake.
+It actually mirrors how the verb used to be conjugated in Old English.
+Though not so common nowadays, bist, rather than the standard “(you) are,” was also a feature of the West Country dialect.
+Any learners of German out there might suddenly be experiencing deja vu: bist is the conjugation of “you are” in German!
 “I be” equally mirrors the first person ich bin in German too.
 So, the West Country dialect shows that English and German do come from the same Saxon-influenced family, even if German looks, well, completely foreign.

 Reckon you’ve got what it takes to master the velvety West Country accent?
 Try your hand at these following phrases and, before you know it, you’ll be successfully “oooing” and “arrrring” with the locals down the pub.

 Translation: “Hello, how are you?”
 (Lit.
 “Alright, my handsome?” / “Alright, my lover?”)

 Usage: This common greeting is popular across the West Country.
 The word me’ansum is used when greeting close male acquaintances, with me’luvver or me’luv being used for female friends, neighbours or close colleagues.
 These greetings express closeness and affection on behalf of the person giving the greeting, and trust me: they are not used for everybody!
 If someone greets you with me’ansum or me’luvver, then you know that you have well and truly won over the respect and admiration of that West Country local.

 “Ideal” and “Proper job!”

 Translation: “Very good!”
 (Lit. it was “ideal,” or it was “proper job” — like a “job done well.”)